 The hippocampus is responsible for, among other things, memory and learning.
 One reason the brain is so fragile is that most areas of it can’t generate new cells, or neurons, after birth.
 However, the hippocampus is one of the few areas of the brain that is capable of neurogenesis into adulthood.
 This is good news because it means that improving the diet can not only stop the loss of hippocampal neurons, it can also reverse it.

 There are other parts of the brain involved in cognitive processes, including memory.
 Although they’re not as susceptible to diet-based changes in size, their function is affected by the quality of nutrition available to them.
 There are also gut hormones, whose numbers depend on the quality of the diet, that can get to the brain and influence cognition.
 The ability of neurons to communicate with each other, which is vital to all brain functions, is also dependent on food intake.

 Because the brain experiences higher metabolism than the rest of the body, as evidenced by its consumption of a disproportionate amount of nutritional resources, it is also more likely to develop oxidative stress.
-This can lead to the degeneration of neurons seen in disorders, such as Alzheimer’s disease, as well as the loss of both memory and cognitive abilities.
+This can lead to the degeneration of neurons seen in disorders, such as memory issues, as well as the loss of both memory and cognitive abilities.
 A diet that’s high in antioxidants can reduce the effect of oxidative stress on this degeneration and preserve brain function.

 There are several nutrients known to affect cognitive ability.
 They provide the brain’s neurons with nutrition, stimulation, and relief from oxidative stress.
 Listed below are the natural ingredients with the most scientific evidence of memory enhancement and cognitive boosting ability, and the brain foods that contain the greatest numbers of them.